discordjs/guide/guide/command-handling/README.md

 :::

 ::: tip
-If you aren't exactly sure what Collections are, they're a class that extend JS's native Map class and include more extensive, useful functionality.
+If you aren't exactly sure what Collections are, they're a class that extend JavaScript's native Map class and include more extensive, useful functionality.
 You can read about Maps [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), and see all the available Collection methods <branch version="11.x" inline>[here](https://discord.js.org/#/docs/main/v11/class/Collection)</branch><branch version="12.x" inline>[here](https://discord.js.org/#/docs/collection/master/class/Collection)</branch>.
 :::

 This next step is how you'll dynamically retrieve all your newly created command files.
 Add this below your `client.commands` line: